ome/omero-biofilefinder/README.md

 To use: select a Project, Dataset or Screen, use the context menu to `Open With > BioFile Finder`.

-For medium numbers of Images, Biofile Finder can load Key-Value pairs "on the fly", in a single http request.
+For medium numbers of Images, BioFile Finder can load Key-Value pairs "on the fly", in a single http request.
 If the BFF app page is refreshed, it will re-load the Key-Value pairs from OMERO and this has been tested with over 400 Images.